Leave this site

 3.8.2 Such analysis is designed to:

-EIA – July 2023
+EIA – June 2026.

 5.1 There is an overall risk concerning the use and management of Essex Police and Kent Police information.
 Advice and guidance relating to the assessment of risk is contained within the individual procedures/SOPs.
-The Corporate Risk Register will contain any risks in relation to Information Security.
+The Corporate Risk Register will contain any risks in relation to information security.

 6.1 The following have been consulted during the formulation of this document: